IBM-Bluemix-Docs/ComposeForRabbitMQ/getting_started.md

 ## Step 1.
 Create a {{site.data.keyword.composeForRabbitMQ}} service instance
 {: #create-service}

-You can create a {{site.data.keyword.composeForRabbitMQ}} service from the [{{site.data.keyword.composeForRabbitMQ}} page](https://{DomainName}/catalog/services/compose-for-rabbitmq/) in the {{site.data.keyword.cloud_notm}} catalog.
+You can create a {{site.data.keyword.composeForRabbitMQ}} service from the [{{site.data.keyword.composeForRabbitMQ}} page](https://{DomainName}/catalog/compose-for-rabbitmq/) in the {{site.data.keyword.cloud_notm}} catalog.

 Choose a service name, region, organization and space to provision the service in, and for the **Select a database version** field, choose _Latest Preferred Version_.

 Next, choose a pricing plan for your service.
 You can choose the *Standard* or *Enterprise* plans.
 With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForRabbitMQ}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
-See the [{{site.data.keyword.composeEnterprise}}](/docs/services/ComposeEnterprise?topic=compose-enterprise-about) documentation for more details.
+See the [{{site.data.keyword.composeEnterprise}}](/docs/ComposeEnterprise?topic=compose-enterprise-about) documentation for more details.

 Click **Create** to provision your service.
 Provisioning can take a while to complete.
 You can check on the progress by going to the _Manage_ view for the service.

 You won't be able to connect an application to the service until provisioning has completed.
-{: tip}
+{: .tip}

 ## Step 2.
 Clone the Hello World sample app from Github